BlogStudyWhat the HSC Chemistry Exam Will Look Like

 Section 1: Multiple Choice Questions

-This allows you to extra time for the back of the paper where more answer-planning and deep-thinking come in to play.
+This was the most efficient and mark maximising process that worked for me!
+It allows you extra time for the back of the paper where more answer-planning and deep-thinking come into play.

-Note: Try not spend two minutes on any of these multiple-choiceย questions until youโ€™ve made your first pass through the rest of the paper.
+๐Ÿ’กNote: Try not spend two minutes on any of these multiple-choiceย questions until youโ€™ve made your first pass through the rest of the paper.
+If you’re exceeding time, come back to them.ย

 If you do the paper in order and start with the MCQs, remember: